jumidev/terrabuddy/docs/core_concepts.md

 For more detailed information about terraform, visit [Their website](https://developer.hashicorp.com/terraform)

+### Cloudicorn execution workflow

+To provision cloud resources, Cloudicorn uses the same code execution pattern as [terraform](https://developer.hashicorp.com/terraform/cli/run):

+- `plan` compares the component code with the actual resources present on the cloud.
+Displays a list of changes (resources to be created, modified, or removed)
+- `apply` using the above plan, provisions cloud resources to match the component
+- `destroy` destroys the cloud resources

+Cloudicorn has additional commands:

+- `show` lists one or more components in the current project
+- `showvars` shows variables for one or more components in the current project
+- `parse` parses the template of a given component, displays any parsing errors

 ## Projects

 The top level organisational unit is the project (typically a git repository).
 Projects contain the environments, global configuration options, and of course the components.
-Below is an example project encompassing three environments
+Below is an example project:

 ```
 prep/